transistorfet/molten/README.md

 ### Refs
 A ref is an indirect reference to some data.
 It can be passed around as a value, and dereferenced to get or set the data inside of it.
-References are mutable
+The interal value of a reference is mutable
 ```
 let r = ref 42
 println(str(!r))                // prints 42